-In particular, the ongoing economic crisis, which confirmed a high Default Rate for 2014, particularly harsh for the Corporate segment, cannot be fully captured by the regulatory PD estimated on an essentially TTC basis.
-For this reason, the results of the annual calibration tests were not satisfactory for the Corporate models, particularly for the Construction sector (Multiannual), which registered the greatest misalignment between estimated PD and default rates observed.
+The results of the annual calibration tests were not satisfactory for the Corporate models, particularly for the Construction sector (Multiannual) and Small Business segment which registered misalignments between the estimated PD and default rates observed.

-Multiannual tests (on a TTC basis), instead, confirmed a satisfactory level of alignment between PD and Default Rate.
+Multiannual tests (on a TTC basis), instead,

+confirmed a satisfactory level of alignment between PD and Default Rate.